heyoka/faxe-docs/docs/nodes/collect.md

 [{Key, DataPoint}]

 With every incoming data-item the node will first check, if there is already an item with the same key-field value in the collection.
 If this is not the case, the node will evaluate the `add` function, if given.
+Data_points that do not have the key-field present, will be ignored.

 An item will be added to the collection if the key is new to the collection and if the `add`-function

 * returns true
 * is not given